A Nadel vanishing theorem for metrics with minimal singularities on big line bundles: Introduction

-\end{theo} This theorem follows from Theorem \ref{main}, which says that all higher cohomology groups with coefficients in $K_{X} \otimes F \otimes \I{h}$ vanish if the singular metric $h$ is less singular than some singular metric with strictly positive curvature.
-From Theorem \ref{main}, we can also obtain the same conclusion for $h_{\rm{Siu}}$ (see Corollary \ref{main-co}).
+\end{theo} This theorem follows from Theorem \ref{main}, which asserts that all higher cohomology groups with coefficients in $K_{X} \otimes F \otimes \I{h}$ vanish if the singular metric $h$ with semi-positive curvature is less singular than some singular metric with strictly positive curvature.
+From Theorem \ref{main}, we can obtain the same conclusion for $h_{\rm{Siu}}$ (Corollary \ref{main-co}).

-These results are closely related to the openness conjecture of Demailly-Koll$\rm{\acute{a}}$r in \cite{DK01}, which is a conjecture on singularities of plurisubharmonic (psh for short) functions.
-Indeed, if $F$ is a big line bundle and $h_{\min}$ has algebraic singularities, we can easily check $\I{\|F \|} = \I{h_{\min}}$.
-However we emphasize that $h_{\min}$ does not always have algebraic singularities (see Section 4).
+These results are closely related to the openness conjecture of Demailly and Koll$\rm{\acute{a}}$r in \cite{DK01}, which is a conjecture on singularities of plurisubharmonic (psh for short) functions.
+When $F$ is a big line bundle and $h_{\min}$ has algebraic singularities, we can easily see that $\I{\|F \|} = \I{h_{\min}}$ holds.
+However we want to emphasize that $h_{\min}$ does not always have algebraic singularities (see Section 4).

 For the proof of the main result, we need to take a transcendental approach since we need to overcome difficulties (1), (2).
-The proof is based on a combination of the technique to solve the $\dbar$-equation and Enoki's proof of Koll\'ar's injectivity theorem for semi-positive line bundles (see \cite{Eno90}, \cite{Kol86}).
+The proof is based on a combination of techniques to solve the $\dbar$-equation and Enoki's proof of Koll\'ar's injectivity theorem for line bundles admitting smooth metrics with semi-positive curvature (see \cite{Eno90}, \cite{Kol86}).
 The strategy of the proof can be divided into four steps as follows:

 In Step 1, we approximate the metric $h_{\min}$ by singular metrics $\{ h_{\e} \}_{\e>0}$ that are smooth on a Zariski open set.
-Then we can represent a given cohomology class by the associated harmonic form $u_{\e}$ with respect to $h_{\e}$ on the Zariski open set.
+We can use the theory of harmonic integral by taking a suitable complete K\"ahler from on this Zariski open set (see \cite{Fuj12-A}).
+Then we represent a given cohomology class by the associated harmonic form $u_{\e}$ with respect to $h_{\e}$.

-In Step 2, by using a suitable (holomorphic) section $s$ of some positive multiple $F^{m}$, we show that the norm of $D^{''*} su_{\e}$ converges to zero as letting $\e$ go to zero, where $D^{''*} $ is the adjoint operator of $\dbar$.
-Unfortunately the curvature of $h_{\e}$ is not semi-positive.
-For this reason, we need to generalize Enoki's technique for Koll\'ar's injectivity theorem by applying the theory of harmonic integrals.
+In Step 2, by taking a suitable (holomorphic) section $s$ of some positive multiple $F^{m}$ of $F$, we show that the norm of $D^{''*} su_{\e}$ converges to zero when $\e$ goes to zero, where $D^{''*} $ is the adjoint operator of $\dbar$.
+If the curvature of $h_{\e}$ is semi-positive, we can see that $D^{''*} su_{\e}$ is zero.
+However it is unfortunately not semi-positive although the curvature of $h$ is semi-positive.
+For this reason, we need to generalize Enoki's technique for Koll\'ar's injectivity theorem by investigating the asymptotic behavior of $u_{\e}$.